supernova4869/s_mmpbsa/gmx-rs-tools/VENDORED.md

 ## Local changes

-The tree currently **tracks upstream verbatim**: there is no `local.patch`, so the copy is exactly what https://github.com/supernova4869/gmx-rs-tools contains.
-The changes s_mmpbsa needed while it was being wired in have been folded into the upstream project, and the file is only re-created when a local change has to be carried for a while:
+`local.patch` holds the changes this copy carries on top of the checkout it was synced from.
+Everything s_mmpbsa needed while it was being wired in is part of the upstream project; the entries below are either that history or a change that has not been pushed yet:

 * `tpr.rs` — `Mtop::ffparams` and the `nbfp` accessors (`FfParams::lj_sr()`,
   `FfParams::atnr_usize()`) are part of the crate itself.